mjmolina/pyladiesBCN_circuitpython_workshop/README.md

 [Practical part] Let’s code with a CircuitPlayground Express, using an emulator in VS Code.
+- Neopixels.
-- Temperature sensors.
+- Temperature sensor.
-- Light sensors.
+- Light sensor.
-- Proximity sensors.
+- and maybe much more...

 [Experimental part] Using the code on real devices.

 [Demo part] In this section we will see how we can use all this knowledge to help automating our home.
 You will see how we can build:
-- A movement-detector and alarm.

 - Low-cost robot cleaner.
 - Watering and monitoring plant system.